If you cannot find an answer to your question, please reach out to us through email.

 Should students need a ride to Main Street, area banks, Wegmans, area malls, or even downtown Rochester, they can rely on the Campus Shuttle.

-There is also the Rochester Genesee Regional Transportation Authority and Orleans Transit Service (OTS), inexpensive public transportation options.
-Both shuttles make stops on the Brockport campus and the Village of Brockport.
+There is also the Rochester Genesee Regional Transportation Authority and Orleans Transit Service (OTS).
+These inexpensive public transportation options make stops on the Brockport campus and the Village of Brockport.

 What are my student's choices for meal plans?

 There are a few meal plan options that on-campus students can choose from.
 Each plan takes into account how much and where your student plans to eat.
 The "all you care to eat" meals are used in Brockway or Harrison dining halls.
-"Dining Dollars" can be used in any retail dining location (Brockway, Harrison, the Student Union, cafés, etc.) around campus.
+"Points" can be used in any retail dining location on campus.

-You or your student can add Dining Dollars, and/or Easy Money online or in-person at Brockway Hall anytime.
+You or your student can add Points, and/or Easy Money online or in-person at Brockway Hall anytime.